WhythiskolaveriD/smart-europa-ce144/content/pages/about.md

 sections:
   - type: hero_section
     title: The team
+    subtitle: >-
-    subtitle: we are a team of curious individuals from different disciplines
+      we are a multidisciplinary team of curious individuals working to better understand the changes in our hydrosphere
     align: center
     background_color: secondary
   - type: features_section